mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/backup/index.md

 ...
 ```

-If you want to replace the Velero add-on with a different backup add-on service, you can disable the `velero` add-on.
-Before disabling the Velero platform service add-on, however, be sure you have a recent backup that you can use to restore the cluster in the event that there is a problem converting to the new backup service.
+If you want to replace the Velero addon with a different backup addon service, you can disable the `velero` addon.
+Before disabling the Velero platform service addon, however, be sure you have a recent backup that you can use to restore the cluster in the event that there is a problem converting to the new backup service.

 Modify the `ClusterConfiguration` section of the `cluster.yaml` file as follows: